xcsp3team/PyCSP3-models/recreational/KMedian/README.md

 # Problem KMedian

 The k-median problem (with respect to the 1-norm) is the problem of finding k centers such that the clusters formed by them are the most compact.
-Formally, given a set of data points, the k centers ci are to be chosen so as to minimize the sum of the distances from each data point to the nearest ci.
+Formally, given a set of data points, the k centers ci are to be chosen in order to minimize the sum of the distances from each data point to the nearest ci.

 ## Data (example)